Healing Journey of a Wellness Coach

 Shaman Initiation Training

 I was ready to return to the jungle when the time came.
-I took a long bus ride from Iquitos, followed by a muddy hike into the Amazon rainforest, where I trained under indigenous Shipibo Curanderos and alternative healers.
+I took a long bus ride from Iquitos, followed by a muddy hike into the rainforest, where I trained under indigenous Shipibo Curanderos and alternative healers.
 During my Shaman Initiation, I gained extensive knowledge on the healing power of plant medicine, plant diets, purgatives, protective baths, soplaying (energy cleansing and protection), Icaros (healing songs), and other healing remedies.
-My training required a restrictive diet, periods of silence, days of fasting, and more.
+My training involved a restrictive diet, periods of silence, days of fasting, and more.

 Mosquitos, Chiggers & Parasites, Oh My!